bgeorgios/XSEAr/R/Doc.md

 ***pwmGEV***:

-Function to fit a GEV distribution using the probability weighted moments (PWM).
+Function to fit a GEV distribution using the probability weighted moments (PWM) method.